Orvis: Purchase by Dudley Corkran

-Purchase by the Perkins family
+Sale to the Perkins family

 In 1965 after nine months of negotiations with Corkran, Leigh H. Perkins (27 November 1927 - 7 May 2021) bought Orvis for $400,000, equal to $ today.
 Perkins had since his youth held an admiration for the company which he purchased using $200,000 in savings and the rest in the form of a loan.
 At the time the company had 20 employees and $500,000 in annual sales.

-In 1966 Perkins established the Orvis fly-fishing school in Manchester, Vermont, which is thought to have been the first of its kind in the United States.
-His idea was to both to democratize the world of fly casting and at the same time to expand his customer base.
-Eventually the company was to establish a total of seven such fishing schools.
+In 1966, Perkins established the Orvis fly-fishing school in Manchester, Vermont.
+In 1967, the company introduced the first pin-on reel.
+By 1969, Orvis was releasing four seasonal catalogs per year.

-Perkins recognized the opportunity to make Orvis synonymous not only with fly fishing but with an entire way of life, and greatly enlarged the product line in the 1980s into gifts and clothing.
-Described by contemporaries as a genius at mail order, Perkins pioneered the trading of customer mailing lists among his chief competitors, including L.L.
+Perkins pioneered the trading of customer mailing lists among his chief competitors, including Abercrombie & Fitch, L.L.
 Bean, Eddie Bauer and Norm Thompson.

-Inspired by Perkin’s respect for working dogs the company in 1977 introduced the Orvis Dog Nest bed, which not only launched an entirely new category for the company, but which was the first of its kind sold in the United States.

-Under Perkins and Jordan's successor as chief rod builder, Howard Steere, Orvis became the world's largest manufacturer of high-quality fly rods and reels.
+In 1972, the company introduced the CFO, the first modern exposed-rim, skeleton frame, superlight fly reel.
+By 1972, Orvis had fly fishing schools in Pennsylvania, Montana, Colorado, and Wyoming.
+In 1974, it opened the Orvis Shooting School on the Batten Kill in Manchester, Vermont.
+The company introduced its fish graphite fly rod in 1975.
+It started selling the Orvis Dog Nest bed in 1976.

+By 1982, the company had fishing schools in California and Oregon.
+Under chief rod builder Howard Steere, Orvis became one of the most innovative manufacturers of high-quality fly rods and reels, especially in the development of graphite fly rods.
+The company opened a retail store at the corner of Madison Avenue and 45th Street in Manhattan in 1984.
+That same year, it also introduced sporting-clays to the United States in Houston and launched a tournament in 1991.
+It also released the Ultra Fine, the world's first two-weight graphite rod.
+In 1987, the company opened a fulfillment center in Roanoke, Virginia.
+In 1988, Orvis introduced its 25-year warranty, cementing the company as the industry leader.
 In 1989, Tom Peters, author of In Search of Excellence, named the Orvis fly rod one of the five best products made in the United States in the 1980s.
 Historian Kenneth Cameron has written that Perkins' accomplishment was to "define the look of contemporary fly fishing and the entire social universe in which it fits, no small achievement."

-By the time that Perkins retired in 1992 and turned Orvis over to his sons the company had grown to have annual sales of $90 million and more than 700 employees.
+In 1990, the company purchased Gokey, a leading hunting boot manufacturer since 1850.